How to Write the Perfect Cold Outreach Email That Gets Results

 The people you’re emailing are probably used to seeing 10, 20 or more cold emails a day eating up precious real estate in their inbox, so you need to figure out a way to get their attention without being insincere.

-3. The words, “marketing influencers survey” makes the pitch sound more professional
+3. Use words like, “marketing influencers survey” to make the pitch sound more professional

 Customized Content That Speaks to a Real Person